 The HRA shows that LSEs can be excluded for the identified impact pathways in relation to most European sites.
-However, due to the combination of missing scientific evidence (i.e. no air quality modelling or visitor data being available) and lacking detail in the current Preferred Strategy (i.e. no site allocations, limited policy wording), a definitive Appropriate Assessment of the following impacts pathways relating to specific European sites is deferred to the Deposit Plan HRA:
+However, due to the combination of missing scientific evidence (i.e. no air quality modelling or visitor data being available) and lacking detail in the current Preferred Strategy (i.e. only Preferred Strategic Site Allocations identified, limited policy wording), a definitive Appropriate